 Associate Membership is open to the following persons above the age of 18:

-an ex-owner of a Bentley vehicle in Singapore – who within 12 months prior to the point of application to membership of the Club has owned a Bentley vehicle;
+an ex-owner of a Bentley vehicle in Singapore – who within 12 months prior to the point of application to membership of the Club has owned a Bentley vehicle; or

-any person who has placed a valid, verifiable booking for a new Bentley vehicle in Singapore; or
+any person who has placed a valid, verifiable booking for a new Bentley vehicle in Singapore.

-a person who whilst not an owner (legally or beneficially) of a Bentley vehicle can provide documentary evidence to show substantial access to a Bentley vehicle.
-(For instance, the spouse, child, sibling or partner of an Ordinary Member can be such an Associate Member.)

 Associate Members are required to pay the entrance fees, are not entitled to vote and cannot hold office in the Club.

 Honorary Membership